 The demand for data scientists is high because data can serve many purposes.
-For instance, cosmetics companies can use customer data to better manage product production and distribution, and financial companies can use data to analyse potential stocks and investments.
-Corporations can use the personalised data to understand their businesses and customers and make better decisions.
-Data scientists also require business abilities like strategic thinking and business analysis and soft skills.
+For instance, cosmetics companies can use customer data to manage product production and distribution better, and financial companies can use data to analyse potential stocks and investments.
+Corporations can use personalised data to understand their businesses and customers and make better decisions.
+Data scientists also require business abilities like strategic thinking and business analysis, and soft skills.
 Data scientists can expect to make from SG$84,000 to SG$138,000.

 7. User Experience (UX) Manager

 User experience focuses on the optimisation of a digital product for effective and enjoyable use.
 As companies expand their online capabilities, especially in the post-COVID-19 economy, there will be an increased demand for UX roles.
 The User Experience (UX) Manager typically earns between SG$82,000 to SG$108,000 a year.
 With UX becoming a Google ranking factor, businesses with an online presence would have to focus on their UX elements to remain competitive in the market.

 Responsible for managing the brand awareness and positioning of a business, the Marketing Manager earns between S$80,000 to SG$125,000 a year.
 This role is essential in every business and industry.
 Marketing managers work to attract more customers to buy from the company and increase its brand appeal through various marketing campaigns.

 Human Resources has evolved to become an essential business partner to help identify problems in the corporation, develop and sustain employee engagement, retain talent, and plan for the workforce's future needs.
 And that is why HR managers are in high demand and can expect to make anywhere from SG$75,000 to SG$125,000.